freenas/freenas-docs/userguide/sharing.rst

 **Since the oldest backups are deleted when a Time Machine share becomes full, make sure that the quota size is sufficient to hold the desired number of backups.**
-Note that a default installation of macOS is ~21 GB in size.
+Note that a default installation of macOS is ~21 GiB in size.

 To configure a quota, go to
 :menuselection:`Sharing --> Apple (AFP)`,